 Arrive Early and Start Your FastPasses

 As I mentioned above, getting to DisneySea’s gates at least half an hour early is essential to fitting everything in.
 Once inside, the race is on but not before you make your first decision of the day.
-The newly opened Soaring:Fantastic Flight, as well as, Toy Story Mania is the most popular attraction at the park and if you want a FastPass for it then that task needs to be done immediately.
+The newly opened Soaring:Fantastic Flight, as well as, Toy Story Mania are the most popular attractions at the park and if you want a FastPass for it then that task needs to be done immediately.
 Both attractions are largely copies of what we see in the American Parks so you may want to skip both if you only have a day in the park.
 Soaring: Fantastic Flight has a much different queue than what we see in America and also has a different ending so if you only have time for one of the replicas then I’d get a FastPass for Soaring over Toy Story Mania.

 Mysterious Island Attractions